Knowing the symptoms could save your life

 Treat your illness seriously

 Last year, 36,000 people in the United States died because of the flu and over 200,000 people were hospitalized.
 Monitor your health carefully.
-If you experience chest pain, severe headaches, dizziness, confusion or shortness of breath, seek immediate medical attention.
-If you have difficulty breathing, are lethargic, or have rapid breathing, your body may be under distress and immediate medical attention is required.
+If you experience chest pain, severe headaches, dizziness, confusion, or shortness of breath, seek immediate medical attention.
+If you have difficulty breathing, are lethargic, or have rapid breathing, your body may be in distress and immediate medical attention is required.

 How to fight the cold and flu